IRaC-Lab/turtlebot3_control-PC-with-JACKSON_NANO/README.md

 ### preparatory stage

-**if you aleady use ROS Melodic and turtlebot3, you can pass this stage.**
+**if you already use ROS Melodic and turtlebot3, you can pass this stage.**

 First, install arduino IDE